switch13/tonys-rest/sites/all/modules/fuzzysearch/README.txt

 exists in your content.

+=== Integration with Views ===

+Using views with Fuzzysearch can make your searches more powerful and accurate, and allows the user to control various filters provided by Views, if you wish.

+Enable the Search API Views module.
+Create a new view and choose the fuzzysearch index you wish to search in the "Show" dropdown list.
+Select other options as you like, create and continue to edit the view.

+Under fields select any fields you wish to display.
+Indexed Node: Title and
+Search: Excerpt are two good fields to start with.

+Under Filter criteria add a filter for Search: Fulltext search, select the fields in your index that you wish to search, and expose the filter.

+Under Sort criteria add a sort for Search: Relevance and set to sort descending.

+Add whichever Views display format you need, and save the view.

 === About Fuzzy Search ===

 This module provides a fuzzy matching search engine for entities using the